Design and Technology

 KS1 and KS2

 At St John’s, Key Stage 1 and Key Stage 2 utilise the KAPOW scheme and teachers plan and deliver Design and Technology as part of their overarching theme.
-Teaching methods are differentiated to achieve the aims and objectives of this document will vary according to the classroom situation and the work planned by individual teachers.
+Teaching methods are adapted to achieve the aims and objectives of this document will vary according to the classroom situation and the work planned by individual teachers.
 Each Year Group will have cohesive teaching sequences as the key start point for their class – teachers will adapt these annually (in line with the needs of their current class) to ensure that knowledge, skills, vocabulary and curricular links are appropriate.